keedio/Flume-ng-source-VFS/README.md

 ## Description
 Files created or modified will be discovered and processed by tailing lines.
+If source is local filesystem, processed files can be moved to other directory different from incoming.
+A map of correctly processed files is maintained.

 ## Supported File Systems
 Apache Commons VFS supports the following file systems [Link to File Systems](https://commons.apache.org/proper/commons-vfs/filesystems.html), however Flume-ng-source-vfs has only been tested in the following one: